-As part of the Chief Executive Officer and executives' remuneration packages there is a performance-based component, related to Key Performance Indicators ("KPIs").
+As part of the Executives' remuneration packages there is a performance-based component, related to Key Performance Indicators ("KPIs").
 The intention of this program is to facilitate congruence of goals between executives and those of the business and shareholders.
 The KPIs are set annually, in consultation with executives to ensure their commitment to achieving those goals.

-The KPIs target the areas the Board believes hold the greatest potential for the Group's expansion and profitability, covering financial and non-financial as well as short-term and long-term goals.
+The KPIs target the areas the Board believes hold the greatest potential for the Group's profitability, covering financial and non-financial as well as short-term and long-term goals.
 The measures are specifically tailored to the areas of each executive's involvement within the business and over which they have control.
 The level set for each KPI is based on budgeted amounts for the Group and industry standards.